alejandroaguilardev/travel-system/README.md

 - **UUID (Universally Unique Identifier)**: UUIDs are standardized 128-bit unique identifiers.
 They can be used as a unique identifier for records in the database or for generating tokens.

+- **CRONJOB** In NestJS, you can schedule cron tasks using the @nestjs/schedule module.
+It allows you to define and execute scheduled tasks in your application using cron expressions.
+This is useful for automating recurring processes such as database cleanup, scheduled email sending, etc.

+- **RECAPTCHA V3** Google reCAPTCHA V3 is a service that helps protect websites from spam and abuse.
+Unlike previous versions, it relies on risk analysis to determine if a request is from a human or a bot.
+It provides a risk score for each request, allowing you to make decisions based on this score, such as allowing access, showing a CAPTCHA challenge, or blocking the request.
+This is useful for protecting forms, user registrations, comments, and other areas from malicious or unwanted activities.

 ## Best Practices and Patterns